vimalmenon/backend.completeautomate/README.md

     - [ ] Should be able to run the GUI and Flow Offline
       - [ ] Check Offline and Upload the data
     - [ ] Should be able to test the Prompt generated
+    - [ ] Job to show error message
     - [ ] Should use one data class for both prompt and prompt suggestions
     - [ ] Transform the `Prompt Data`
+    - [ ] Need a database for Mocked Data
     - [ ] Improve on prompt suggester
     - [ ] Remove the unselected Data from Video DB like (Metadata, Thumbnail, ImagePrompt)
     - [ ] Fix the Image Size for YouTube Thumbnail